MAIF/otoroshi/manual/src/main/paradox/how-to-s/working-with-eureka.md

 ### Create an Otoroshi route with the Internal Eureka Server plugin

+@@@ note
-*We'll supposed that you have an Otoroshi exposed on the 8080 port with the new Otoroshi engine enabled*
+We'll supposed that you have an Otoroshi exposed on the 8080 port with the new Otoroshi engine enabled
+@@@

 Let's jump to the routes Otoroshi [view](http://otoroshi.oto.tools:8080/bo/dashboard/routes) and create a new route using the wizard button.